-This is a once in a lifetime opportunity to live in two different European cities for an extended period of time: one month in Rome and two months in Montpellier.
+This is a once in a lifetime opportunity to live in two different European cities for an extended period of time: five weeks in Rome and seven weeks in Montpellier.
 You will be able to wander the ancient streets; become immersed in the local environment and culture, visit historical monuments, museums and art galleries; have lunch at the local trattoria and coffee at the café on the corner; and shop for fresh produce at the local market, all this while being a full-time student taking three math courses.

 During this three-month period in Europe, you would be taking exactly the same three mathematics courses offered in Waterloo, and thus would not fall behind in your studies relative to your peers.
 The courses will be offered in English by two University of Waterloo professors who will accompany you in Europe.
 You will receive a numerical grade for the math courses (as you would have in Waterloo) counting towards your GPA.
 You would also take one French language course as an elective credit - whose cost is included in the program fee – and receive a pass/fail credit for it.
 This is a great way to learn a new language or brush up on your French skills!

-Participation in this program would fulfil the International Experience component of the Global Experience Certificate and give you some transferable asset, which you can add to your resume.
+Participation in this program would fulfill the International Experience component of the Global Experience Certificate and give you some transferable asset, which you can add to your resume.

 Where would we be going?

-One month in Rome at the University of Waterloo Campus Building, situated at walking distance half way between the Coliseum and Vatican City, and two months at the University of Montpellier 3 Paul Valery.
+Five weeks in Rome at the University of Waterloo Campus Building, situated at the walking distance halfway between the Coliseum and Vatican City, and seven weeks at the University of Montpellier 3 Paul Valery.
 It is an extension of one of the oldest universities in Europe (1289) and is situated 2 km from the center of the city of Montpellier, and 10 km from the Mediterranean coast.

 How many students will be going?

 The minimum number of students is 20.
 The maximum is 40.